oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ac_int/README.md

    ac_int.fpga_emu.exe   (Windows)
    ```

-2. Run the sample of the FPGA simulator device
+2. Run the sample of the FPGA simulator device (the kernel executes on the CPU):

     * On Linux
         ```bash